Amoghprakash2k4/DSA-project/README.md

 - The program aims to provide a simple hotel management experience, allowing users to perform basic operations.
 - Users can interact with the system to manage customer stays, allocate rooms, and request additional services.

-Feel free to explore and modify the code according to educational or personal requirements.
-Keep in mind that this program is a basic simulation and may require additional enhancements for practical use in real-world scenarios.